-How did the reference benchmark differ from a board market index?
+How did this financial product perform compared to the reference benchmark ?

-How did this financial product perform with regard to the sustainability indicators to determine the alignment of the reference benchmark with the environmental or social characteristics promoted?
+• How did this financial product perform with regard to the sustainability indicators to determine the alignment of the reference benchmark with the environmental or social characteristics promoted ?

-How did this financial product perform compared with the reference benchmark?
+How did this financial product perform compared with the reference benchmark ?